GWC-UNCC/Git-Intro/01-basics/README.md

 Click on the icon with a 1 on it, and this will bring you to the "Source Control" view.
 Here you should see your file which you just created under a section called "Changes".
-The `U` stands for untracked changes, so that means while you added your file to folder the repo is in, git isn't tracking your changes to it yet.
+The `U` stands for untracked changes, so that means while you added your file to the folder the repo is in, git isn't tracking your changes to it yet.

 ![changes view](/pictures/basics/img04.png)